Vesec/ICT223-Dashboard/README.md

 # About #

-- The repository contains the JSON files for each widget, Rule Set, Profile and the necessary Python files to send and display data about the system to the Thingsboard dashboard.
-The Rules, Profiles and Widgets have been exported as Importable JSON files.
+- The repository contains the JSON files for each Widget, Rule Set, Profile and the necessary Python files to send and display data about the system to the Thingsboard dashboard.

+  - The Rules, Profiles and Widgets have been exported as Importable JSON files.

   - **The *Targets.py* file needs to be modified to reflect the api url and token of the offsite dashboard in Thingsboard and is seperated to accomodate for multiple API's.**